shaik-ismail-27/agent_cue/README.md

      ```
    - Run Rasa Inspect: `rasa inspect`

-   This will automatically start both the Rasa server and the actions server, and open the UI in your browser.
+   This will automatically start both the Rasa server and the actions server.

 ### Accessing the UI